idthusitha/simple-bank-account-service/README.md

 ### OBJECTIVE

-   * This project is developed for a simple self-contained bank account using REST service.
+   * This project is developed for a simple self-contained bank account using Spring Boot REST service.

 ### FUNCTIONAL REQUIREMENTS